buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcVirtualElementTypeEnum.md

 # IfcVirtualElementTypeEnum

-Enumeration of Virtual Element Types.
+Enumeration of Virtual Element Types.<!-- end of definition -->

 ## Items